stanford-oval/cs294-homework-workdir/hw1/README.md

 You can find the portal to upload them at [https://almond.stanford.edu/thingpedia/strings]() and [https://almond.stanford.edu/thingpedia/entities]().
 (we probably should recommend using command line tool for uploading?)

+Then, you can upload your skill.
 To do so, simply run
 ```bash
 make skill-library.zip
 ```